 Vanilla Bean Ice Cream Vs Vanilla Ice Cream

-What is Vanilla Bean Ice Cream?
+What is Vanilla Ice Cream?

-Vanilla Ice Cream: The Classic Favorite
+Key Characteristics of Vanilla Ice Cream:

 AspectVanilla Bean Ice CreamVanilla Ice Cream

-Main IngredientActual vanilla beansVanilla extract
+Main IngredientVanilla beansVanilla extract

-Flavor DepthDeep, rich vanilla tasteMilder, subtler vanilla
+Flavor DepthRich, intense vanilla flavorMilder, subtler vanilla flavor

 CostTypically pricierGenerally more affordable

-AvailabilityMight be rarer in local storesCommonly found everywhere
+AvailabilityLess common in storesCommonly found everywhere

 AromaIntensely aromaticGentle vanilla scent